Systemd Timers vs. Cron: Choosing the Right Scheduler

 Resource Ctrl None systemd cgroups

-Error Handling Basic Advanced (retries, etc.)
+Error Handling Basic Service-unit failure handling

 State Tracking Limited Persistent= option